isomerpages/moe-ssrc/_news-archive/2023/Results of the 2022 SSHRF Call.md

 ##### Launch of 2023 SSHRF Call

-The 2023 Call for SSHR Fellowship nominations will open on 9 October 2023 and close in January 2024.
+The 2023 Call for SSHR Fellowship nominations will open on 9 October 2023 and close in **January 2024**.

 |  Process |   Timeline  |
 |---|---|